Shopping mall: History

-Forerunners to the American mall
+Forerunners to the shopping mall

-Shopping centers in general, may have their origins in public markets and, in the Middle East, covered bazaars.
-In 1798 the first covered shopping passage was built in Paris, the Passage du Caire.
-The Arcade in Providence, Rhode Island claims to be the first shopping arcade in the United States in 1828.
+Shopping centers in general may have their origins in public markets and, in the Middle East, covered bazaars.

+In 1798, the first covered shopping passage was built in Paris, the Passage du Caire.
+In London, the Royal Opera Arcade opened in 1816, and the more famous Burlington Arcade opened in 1819.
+Western European cities in particular built many arcade-style shopping centers.
+The Arcade in Providence, Rhode Island, built in 1828, claims to be the first shopping arcade in the United States.
+The Galleria Vittorio Emanuele II in Milan, which opened in 1877, was larger than its predecessors, and inspired the use of the term "galleria" for many other shopping arcades and malls.

 In the mid-20th century, with the rise of the suburb and automobile culture in the United States, a new style of shopping center was created away from downtowns.
 Early shopping centers designed for the automobile include Market Square, Lake Forest, Illinois (1916), and Country Club Plaza, Kansas City, Missouri (1924).

-The suburban shopping center concept evolved further in the United States after World War II (see table above) with larger open-air shopping centers anchored by major department stores, such as the 550000 sqft Broadway-Crenshaw Center in Los Angeles built in 1947, anchored by a five-story Broadway and a May Company California.
+The suburban shopping center concept evolved further in the United States after World War II, with larger open-air shopping centers anchored by major department stores, such as the 550000 sqft Broadway-Crenshaw Center in Los Angeles, built in 1947 and anchored by a five-story Broadway and a May Company California.

 Downtown pedestrian malls and use of term mall

 In the late 1950s and into the 1960s, the term "shopping mall" was first used, but in the original sense of the word "mall", meaning a pedestrian promenade in the U.S., or in U.K. usage, a "shopping precinct".
 Early downtown pedestrianized malls included the Kalamazoo Mall (the first, in 1959), "Shoppers' See-Way" in Toledo, Lincoln Road Mall in Miami Beach, Santa Monica Mall (1965).

-Although Bergen Mall (opened 1957) led other suburban shopping centers in using "mall" in their names, these types of properties were still referred to as "shopping centers" until the late 1960s, when the term "shopping mall" started to be used generically for large suburban shopping centers.
+Although Bergen Mall opened in 1957 using the name "mall" and inspired other suburban shopping centers to rebrand themselves as malls, these types of properties were still referred to as "shopping centers" until the late 1960s.